eviedense/CI.SI/WRITING/PART 1 - VENDETTA (REVISED).md

 Putting her phone down, Cisila approached a mirror hanging over a small sink.
 The first thing she noticed about herself as she settled in front of it was not how terrible she looked, but the large tears from her cheek to her jaw that Lyla had caused.
 Dani hadn't been able to stop the wound from turning into a set of gnarly scars.
 A thin film of skin had stretched over the wound, and as Cisila touched it, she felt the dry skin.
 Sighing, she picked up a hairbrush and began to disentangle her hair.
 First, the plume of her hair covering the right side of her face (left to anyone looking at her), then to the rest of her hair.
 Dani had undone her ponytail, that of which Cisila redid while staring into the mirror.
 The 'shark fins' that her ponytail turned into stuck up at the back of her head.
 The rest of her hair, as she brushed, settled slightly, curling around her neck and lying on her shoulders, close to her neck.
 Rubbing her eyes, Cisila turned away from the mirror and looked around the circular room.
 Nobody else was inside.
 Slowly, she walked over to the front door and opened it.
 Turning the handle, it creaked, and she pushed the door open.
 Cool air flowed into the room, and before she left, she pulled on her running shoes, which were sitting beside the door.
 Dani had definitely set everything up for Cisila when she inevitably woke up.
 Stepping out, Cisila felt the air rush over her.
 She walked down the steps of the lighthouse and onto the dirt path, which wound down a small hill.
 Cisila decided to take a short walk, and headed down the dirt path, to the edge of the lake.
 A few minutes of walking later, she had made her way to a rather even part of land on the edge of the lake, where the water would go knee deep as it flowed against the land.
 Rocks and sand littered the area, which the water made its way around.
 Cisila picked up one of the flattest rocks she could find and crouched at the edge of the water, watching it flow and ripple.
 She flicked the rock out, and it skipped along the water. *Plip.
 Plip.
 Plip.
 Plip.* Ripples followed every time it bounced off the water, before it sank.
 She dipped her left hand into the water, letting it sit.
 The water was rather cold.
 She spotted a frog sitting at the edge of the lake, ribbiting quietly.
 Pulling her hand out of the water, Cisila sat down properly.
 She needed a second not just to adjust, but to remember.
 Shutting her eyes, the images of Mikhail starting to feed through her brain, like a fax machine.

 The pain in her head.
 The hammer.
 Lyla nearly killing her, and then cutting her free.
 Almost dying...Cisila sighed to herself.
 That was the closest to death she'd ever been.
 What had happened to Lyla, though?
 Cisila didn't see another bed in the lighthouse.
 No one else's belongings.
 Dani wasn't there, either.
 Had they just left her to heal, and rest?
 Or did something else happen?
 Her mind spun these thoughts into anxiety.
 It made her feel bad. *Fuck.* Her mind echoed, and she shook her head.
 Slowly, she got up, but as she did, she heard footsteps behind her, and froze.
 Whoever it was walked closer, and closer, before standing beside her.
 Flicking her eyes to side, Cisila saw... *Oh.* Her mind echoed.
 It was just Dani.
 They nodded at Cisila and crossed their arms, looking out at the lake.
 Cisila put her hands into her pockets.
 "G'morning."
 She mumbled.
 "I'm glad to see you're up."
 Dani said.
 "Lyla was getting twitchy."
 Lyla?
 Cisila looked at Dani, raising an eyebrow.
 "Hm?"
 Dani smiled, looking back.
 "She's up top."
 They said, pointing up at the top of the lighthouse.
 Cisila turned around and craned her neck to look up.
 At the top of the lighthouse, Lyla was leaning against the railing.
 "I was just up there with her."
 Dani continued, "I was getting worried myself, actually."
 They put a hand on Cisila's shoulder.
 "Starting to think you wouldn't wake up."
 Cisila sighed.
 "It's been a week..."
 She said.
 "What's happened?"
 Dani had Cisila turn around and began to lead her back to the lighthouse.
 "Not much.
 Lyla's been trying to get her hands on whatever Mikhail is doing.
 She filled me in, by the way."
 They said.
 Their bright, lime green eyes seemed to pierce Cisila.
 "I had a look at your corkboard, with all your evidence."
 Their grip on Cisila's shoulder tightened as the two walked back to the lighthouse.
 "Some of that stuff...I was supposed to get it.
 I don't know how or why that man found you first."
 They sighed.
 "But, what's important is that we know who it is.
-What we just need is to be able to *confirm* it's him.
+What we just need is to be able to *confirm* it's Mikhail.
 And without Lyla helping him-" Cisila frowned, "He's going to have to do everything himself.
 We need to catch him in the act."
 Dani said firmly.
 Cisila nodded, "That...sounds about right.
 But we have no idea who he's going to go for next."
 She responded, opening the door to the lighthouse and stepping in.
 "I guess that's right..."
 Dani said, sighing.
 They sat down on the moth-eaten armchair, while Cisila sat on the edge of the small bed.
 "If we *can* get at him," Dani continued, "then we need picture and video evidence, instead.
 The ones the reporter took isn't enough, as I'm sure you were aware."
 Cisila nodded.
 The pictures weren't clear and had no defining features- and a couple, unfortunately, were of Lyla.
 But Cisila had a picture of something- something that would likely confirm it.
 "Dani."
 She said, looking up.
 "I might actually have something that confirms it."
 Cisila got up and grabbed her phone, unplugged it, and quickly found the photo of the evidence folder in the Chicago PD HQ.
 She held her phone up to Dani, showing the note.
 "This wasn't on your board?"
 Dani asked.
 "I didn't want to add it."
 Cisila admitted.
 "In case someone found it.
 It'd mean I broke into the police headquarters, and basically stole evidence."
 She put her phone in her pocket, and continued.
 "But with this, we can connect the order to stop the investigation to Mikhail."
 She tried to remember what was in the folder, but in her rush...it was all a blur.
 "There *must* have been something in there that confirmed it was him.
 Fuck."
 She hissed.

 Dani leaned back in the armchair, thinking.
 They closed their eyes and ran a hand through their platinum blonde hair, which was cut short.
 A tattoo of the moon in a half circle was embedded into the right side of their face, going up their jaw to their cheek.
 It reminded Cisila of her new scars, if only slightly.
 "I don't know why you didn't grab the whole folder."
 Dani muttered, eyes still closed.
 "But we *can* try and get it.
 If you're willing."
 Cisila pondered this.
 She didn't exactly want to go back into the headquarters...and her mask was gone.
 She had no way to hide her face.
 "I- I don't have my mask."
 Cisila said.
 "I can't."
 Dani's lip twitched.
 Their eyebrows furrowed for a moment, before they opened their eyes.
 "That's fine."
 They said.
 "We actually went and got it back from where you lost it.
 That construction site."
 Dani got up suddenly, and walked over to a workbench.
 They pulled open a drawer, and, to Cisila's surprise, pulled out a reconstructed mask.
 It was identical to its appearance previously, but she noticed some denting that was probably from the blue-suited man's sledgehammer.
 Dani walked over and handed it to Cisila.
 "Our only problem is...they've jacked up security since you got in.
 Keycards, and limited roof access.
 You'd have to make a lot of noise to even get into the evidence lockers."
 They explained, letting Cisila take the mask.
 She turned it over in her hands, examining it.
 Cisila looked up at Dani, and felt unconcerned with going loud.
 "Then why don't we?
 Stealth always seems to fail me.
 We need that folder, and we need it as soon as possible."
 She said.
 There was only one thing she was concerned with...help.
 She needed help, and more than just Dani.
 As she was thinking this, Lyla walked down the spiral staircase.
 Each step came with a *thunk* on the old metal.
 "Are you talking about the fucking police already?
 She's barely woken up."
 Lyla mused.
 She walked over to Cisila with a smile.
 Awkwardly, Cisila smiled back.
 "It's nice to see you up."
 Lyla said, putting a hand on her shoulder.
 "Yeah.
 Yeah- thanks."
 Cisila mumbled.
 Lyla looked at Dani, "We already talked about this.
 I think there's no other way we can get any solid evidence without that folder.
 There's gotta be something in it that points to that piece of shit..."
 She said.
 Dani nodded.
 "There's no other option."
 They said, looking at Cisila.
 She could see that, too.
 Dani had already explained it.
 "We need a way in."
 Cisila said.
 Lyla let go of Cisila's shoulder and sat on a table.
 "The front doors."
 Lyla said.